 Cult Leaders Are Known By Their Fruit.

-Kofi Danso is your standard charismatic cult leader.
+Kofi Danso is a good example of your standard charismatic cult leader.

 He has that special ability to whip people up into a prophetic frenzy in which people are speaking in tongues, being slain in the spirit and experiencing miracles.
 It’s an incredible thing to experience.
 And you’d be inclined to think, as I was, that this must be genuine, how would you go about faking this kind of thing.
 It’s simply too large a stunt to pull off over and over again.